 Step #3: Build the Table Legs

-The next step is to build each leg of your outfeed table.
-You need four narrow legs and four wide legs for this one.
+To proceed, it is important to construct the individual legs of your outfeed table.
+You will require four narrow legs and four wide legs for this particular step.

 Cut four pieces to 3.5” in size, and cut another four pieces to 2 ¾” in size.
 Then, use your miter saw to cut all leg pieces to the same length.
 For this project, the length we used for the leg is 28 ¾” but you can adjust according to the table height you want.
 Just note, though, that you want your outfeed table to be slightly lower than your saw table, as this facilitates a smoother transition from the saw to the other end.